 'Mobile banking' is usually used to refer to more traditional banking services provided over mobile devices.
 Such services may include deposits, withdrawals, loans, account transfers, bill payments and balance inquiries.
 Mobile wallets effectively provide deposit (cash-in), safekeeping and withdrawal (cash-out) services just as banks do.
-The most significant evolution in services beyond mobile money transfers and payments is in banking-type products, such as interest bearing deposits and loans, provided over mobile networks.
+The most significant evolution mobile banking presents for the user beyond mobile money transfers and payments is in offering interest bearing deposits and loans.
 It is in this shift that mobile financial services take a quantum leap forward in financial inclusion.